Algorithms in 4-manifold topology: Introduction

 \subsubsection{Individual grant support}

 We gratefully acknowledge financial support of the SFB~1085 \emph{Higher Invariants} (Universit\"at Regensburg, funded by the DFG, ID 224262486).
 Rima Chatterjee was supported by SFB/TRR 191 \textit{Symplectic Structures in Geometry, Algebra and Dynamics}, funded by the DFG (ID 281071066 - TRR 191).
 Subhankar Dey was supported by an individual research grant of the DFG (ID 505125645).
 Daniel Galvin and Paula Truöl would like to thank the \textit{Max Planck Institute for Mathematics in Bonn} for their hospitality and financial support.
+Alejandro García Rivas was supported by MSCA-DN CaLiForNIA - 101119552.
 Chun-Sheng Hsueh and Naageswaran Manikandan were supported by \textit{The Berlin Mathematics Research Center MATH+} funded by the DFG (EXC-2046/1, ID 390685689).
+Marc Kegel is supported by the DFG, German Research Foundation, (Project: 561898308); by a Ram\'on y Cajal grant (RYC2023-043251-I) and the project PID2024-157173NB-I00 funded by MCIN/AEI/10.13039/501100011033, ESF+ and FEDER, EU; and by a VII Plan Propio de Investigación y Transferencia (SOL2025-36103) of the University of Sevilla.
 Mark Powell was funded by EPSRC New Investigator grant \textit{Classifying $4$-manifolds} (EP/T028335/2).
 Martin Tancer was supported by the ERC-CZ project LL2328 of the Ministry of Education of Czech Republic.
 Simona Veselá was supported by the DFG (EXC-2047/1, ID 390685813).